 - Licensed nail tech with eight years in salon and studio environments

-- Specialize in builder gels (pot and bottle), BIAB, and soft-gel overlays
+- Specialize in builder gel, BIAB, and structured manicures

 - Safety-first approach: clean prep, proper cures, and gentle removal